Aarkan1/react-ts-foundation-starter/src/todo/exercise.md

 - If the status is `loading`, return `Loading todos...` as the render output.

 - If the status is `failure`, return `An error occurred while loading todos!` as the render output.

+- If the status is `success`, return the list of todos.

 - Add a "Refetch" button to allow the user to refetch / refresh the list of todos.